edoaltamura/xl-zooms/README.md

 These programs are provided and distributed without any warranty.

 If you are a fan of dark modes when viewing code, you can enable a dark theme for GitHub by adding [this extension](https://chrome.google.com/webstore/detail/github-dark-theme/odkdlljoangmamjilkamahebpkgpeacp) to your favourite web browser.
+The EAGLE-XL logo displayed on this page will also give a much more pleasant outlook with dark-mode enabled.

 <sup>Logo design by Edo Altamura &copy; 2020</sup>